 All borrowers are expected to pay for damaged materials or equipment, lost items, and items which have been billed.
 Nonpayment may result in suspension of student's account.
 Students are responsible for the cost of damage up to replacement cost for damaged materials, and for cost of equipment for lost equipment.

-The following activities are considered to be the primary uses for which laptops are reserved:
+The following activities are considered to be the primary uses for which laptops and hotspots are reserved:

 - Searching of library catalogs, online or electronic databases.